galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 >    > * "Delimited by": tabulation

 > ### {% icon comment %} Comment
-❗ Note that you can repeat `Coller deux jeux de données l'un à côté de l'autre` with as many files as you want (each of them concerning a different species).
+❗ Note that you can repeat `Paste two files side by side` with as many files as you want (each of them concerning a different species).
 In order to do so you will have to do as explained below:
->    > * Search for the tool `Coller deux jeux de données l'un à côté de l'autre` with the following parameters:
+>    > * Search for the tool `Paste two files side by side` with the following parameters:
 >    >    * "Coller": the `output` from **Paste two files side by side** (with the dataset concerning species 1 and 2)
 >    >    * "et": `the output` from **Merge Columns together** (with the dataset concerning species 3)
 >    >    * "Délimité par": tabulation